hornunjb/aspnetcore-grpc-rest/README.md

-# Hybrid RESTful and gRPC service with ASP.NET Core 5.0
+# Hybrid RESTful and gRPC service using ASP.NET Core 5.0

 This document outlines how to get started with a hybrid REST and gRPC service using ASP.NET Core 5.0.